 WHAT IS THE COST OF A BUNION SURGERY WITH INSURANCE

-How much is bunion surgery with insurance?
+does blue cross blue shield cover bunion surgery?
 If you have finally decided to go for the surgical operation for the treatment of bunion, you will be expected to pay on the average $3000 to about $5,000.
 Actually the cost of bunion surgery with insurance can be from $1,000 to $30,000.
 This will depend on so many factors, such as the severity of the ailment, the clinic where the treatment will be done, and the location of the clinic itself.

 But in a situation whereby you have insurance, the cost of bunion surgery may go down.
 And this will depend on what your insurance plan covers.
 In some cases, bunion surgery costs may not be covered in the insurance plans as this kind of surgery is sometimes considered as palliative or cosmetic surgery and do not qualify to be included in a insurance cover.